HenrikSamuelsson/course-introduction-to-software-product-management/agile-planning-for-software-products.md

 The uncertainty space graphs will look different depending on how the project is executed.
 In water fall so will the "what" part increase early because there is a lot of up front planning.
 On the other side if having an ad-hoc approach so will the "how" part be dominant at the start of the project since in this type of project you will just start implementing without much planning.

+### Work Breakdown Structure

+A work break down structure is a hierarchical structure in which a project as a whole is split into smaller manageable parts.
+The hierarchy of the work break down structure can be viewed visually be creating a tree view of the project.
+For example by the large parts on the top and then letting each part branch out to show more details in the bottom.

+Benefits of doing a work break down structure is:

+- Simplifies estimates becaus a small step is easier to estimates
+- Enables parallel development work because of the split of the project into chunks
+- Enables tracking of progress and resource planning

 ## Module 2 Project Planning

 ## Module 3 Iteration Planning